Szymon-Michalak/iOS-Resources/docs/resourcesDocs/tools/CI.md

 description: Continous Integration
 ---

+Explore tools and platforms designed to automate and streamline the continuous integration and delivery processes for iOS development.
+From automating code reviews with Danger Swift to managing the entire release cycle with Runway, these resources help enhance efficiency and reliability in your development workflow.

 ### Danger Swift

 Danger Swift is a tool designed to automate common code review chores during your CI process.
 It helps teams codify their norms, leaving humans to focus on more complex problems by automating routine tasks such as linting and enforcing code standards.